negrutiu/nsis-nscurl/src/nscurl/NScurl.readme.md

 ### /RESUME
 Resume the transfer if (part of) the output file already exists locally.
-By default, the output file is always overwritten and the transfer starts over.
+By default, the output file is always overwritten and the transfer starts from the beginning.

 > [!important]
 > When resuming, the local (partial) data is not validated to match the latest remote content.
 If the remote content has changed since the last partial download, the output file might be inconsistent.
 Avoid resuming arbitrary files